marcellinamichie291/docs/docs/connectors/concord/index.md

 ### Step 1: Register at Concord Pay

-Send a request on the [website](https://pay.concord.ua/cabinet/default/signup).
+Send a request on the [website](https://concord.ua/en) or call the hotline.
 Submit the required information and documents to verify your account and gain access.

 ### Step 2: Get credentials